GoldenPalace.com: History

 The casino has paid many boxers to wear temporary tattoos on their backs promoting the site.
 GoldenPalace.com has also been accused of far more disruptive ambush marketing stunts.
 The casino sponsored serial streaker Mark Roberts in several of his escapades, including his "performances" at the 2003 UEFA Cup final and Super Bowl XXXVIII in 2004; at both events, he wore a temporary GoldenPalace.com tattoo.
-Individuals sporting temporary tattoos for the casino have also disrupted other sporting events, including the 2004 Summer Olympics and the 2006 Winter Olympics.
-Free climber Alain Robert wore such a tattoo when he climbed the Sydney Harbour Bridge in 2003.